tdevere/ADO_DNS_LABS/README.md

 3. **Lab 3** - Advanced scenario with custom DNS server (uses pre-built image)

 **Lab 3 Note:**
 Lab 3 deploys a custom DNS server from a pre-configured managed image.
 The image ID is already set in `terraform.tfvars`.
-If you need to rebuild the image, see [Lab 3 Image Build Guide](docs/LAB3_IMAGE_BUILD.md).

-If students are working from their own subscriptions, instructors can publish the image to an Azure Compute Gallery and share access.
-See "Publish to Azure Compute Gallery" in [Lab 3 Image Build Guide](docs/LAB3_IMAGE_BUILD.md).
+See `labs/lab3/README.md` for details on the custom DNS setup.

+---

+## ❓ Common Issues

+**Pipeline fails with "Service connection not found"**
+- Wait 1-2 minutes after setup completes for Azure to propagate permissions
+- The service connection is auto-created with all required Azure permissions

+**Agent not connecting**
+- Check VM is running: `az vm list --resource-group rg-dnslab-* --output table`
+- SSH to VM and check agent status: `sudo systemctl status azure-devops-agent`

+**DNS resolution not working**
+- Verify you're testing from the DNS client VM
+- Use `nslookup` or `dig` to test DNS queries
+- Check Private DNS zone VNet links in Azure Portal

 ---